-- 2. So the Act made GGB as GGI.
+- 1. Here, the Government decided instead of Governor General of Bengal (GGB), let us make Governor General of India (GGI) for entire territorial area possessed by the British in India. - 2.
+So the Act made GGB as GGI.
 It vested all civil and military powers to GGI. - 3.
 The GGI was given exclusive legislative powers for the entire British India. - 4.
 This first GGI was so powerful; he "BENT" everyone to his knees and "KICKED" them.

-Lord William "BENTINCK" was the first governorgeneral of India.
+Lord William "BENTINCK" was the first Governor-General of India.

 - 5. This Act ended all the activities of the East India Company as a commercial body. - 6.
-EIC was left as purely administrative body (implement what the government says) - Charter Act of 1833 attempted to introduce a system of open competition for selection of civil servants (including Indians), but COD pleaded - please negate this provision at least.
-So this provision was negated. ☺
+EIC was left as purely administrative body (implement what the government says) - 7.
+Charter Act of 1833 attempted to introduce a system of open competition for selection of civil servants (including Indians), but COD pleaded - please negate this provision at least.
+So this provision was negated.